UKradioastro/UKRAA_PicoMuon/README.md

 &nbsp;

 6. You may be advised that you can remove **no longer required** packages.
-You can type the command below and hit enter.
+You can type the command below and press enter.
 Again, you will be asked to type **y** to proceed.
 ```
 sudo apt autoremove
 ```